-A. Failure Binning
+2.1 Failure Binning

 Consider an erroneous design with a single or multiple errors in the RTL that undergoes regression testing.
 We say that a failure occurs, when a mismatch between the expected "golden" value(s) (0,1 or X for unknown) and the observed one(s) is identified at some observation point (primary output, probed internal signal or the output of an assertion).
-Suppose that at the end of regression testing, N design failures are exposed, denoted $\mathbf{F} = \{F_1, F_2, \dots, F_N\}$ .
+Suppose that at the end of regression testing, N design failures are exposed, denoted $\mathbf{F} = \{F_1, F_2, \ldots, F_N\}$.
+In this work we target scenarios where verification is done via logic simulation and potentially returns error traces, where each error trace is a sequence of stimuli exposing a failure.
+Thus, it is hereby assumed that for each failure its corresponding error trace is also given.
+This paper does not address debugging instances where no error trace is available, such as the debugging of unreachable states [1].

-The goal of failure binning is to produce a complete partition of the failure set $\mathbf{F}$ into K disjoint clusters.
+The goal of failure binning is to produce a complete partition of the failure set \mathbf{F} into K disjoint clusters.
 Ideally, failures that are caused by the same RTL error are placed into the same cluster, and into distinct clusters otherwise.
+These clusters (or groups) of failures are then assigned to engineers.
+They, in turn, target each group for root-cause analysis and eventually perform a fix that can potentially remove all failures belonging to the same cluster.
+A highlevel view of the process and the scope of each stage are illustrated in Fig. 1.

 For the process to be accurate, two key points have to be properly addressed.
 First, pairwise failure similarity needs to be quantified based on the above desired relationship, and second, a "good" number of clusters, K, needs to be selected.